 Since joining Santos Mr Gallagher has restructured the company and implemented a “Transform Build Grow” strategy using a disciplined low-cost operating model.
 Under Mr Gallagher’s leadership Santos has significantly strengthened its balance sheet, improved production and financial performance, and is now positioned on a sustainable growth trajectory around a portfolio of long-life natural gas and LNG assets in Australia, Papua New Guinea and Timor-Leste.

 Ms Allen is an independent non-executive Director.
-She joined the Board on 22 October 2014 and is the Chair of the People and Remuneration Committee and a member of the Audit and Risk Committee and Nomination Committee.
+She joined the Board on 22 October 2014 and is the Chair of the People, Remuneration & Culture Committee and a member of the Audit and Risk Committee and Nomination Committee.

 Ms Allen has extensive experience in finance and investment banking, including senior roles at Deutsche Bank AG, ANZ and HSBC Group Plc, as former Chairman of Macquarie Global Infrastructure Funds, and a former Director of EFIC (Export, Finance and Insurance Corporation).
 She is a Director of Cochlear Limited (since 2010), chairs its Audit Committee and is a member of the Nomination and Remuneration Committee.

 Ms Allen is also Director of ASX Limited (since 2015), a Director of the ASX Clearing and Settlement boards and a member of its Audit Committee.